derverdox/SolarMiner.app/docs/2-requirements.md

 # Requirements & Compatibility

 To ensure the Solar Miner App runs flawlessly and scales your hashrate with zero latency, we have optimized the software for specific, industry-standard hardware and protocols.
+Because the software also tracks your data all the time and calculates financial statistics we suggest to run this software 24/7 on your homeserver.

 Here is what you need to get started:

 ## 1. Mining Hardware & OS
 The Solar Miner App relies on advanced API controls to tune ASIC frequencies and voltages on the fly.
 Therefore, standard factory firmware is not supported.
+We plan on integrating more mining OS in the future.

 * **Supported Firmware:** **Braiins OS / Braiins OS+** (Mandatory)
 * **Supported ASICs:** Any Bitcoin ASIC model officially supported by Braiins OS (e.g., Antminer S19 series, S21 series, etc.).